ElrikGroupCo/docs-flightsayer/flight_status.md

                 + delay_prediction[2] - probability of between 60 and 120 minutes of delay
                 + delay_prediction[3] - probability of 2+ hours of delay
             + reasons (array[string], required) - an array of reasons explaining the cause for the prediction.
 This is currently a natural language sentence.
-        + historical_performance (object, optional) - historical on-time data for flights similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
+        + historical_performance (HistoricalPerformance, optional) - historical on-time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
-            + samples (number, required) - number of times the flight was flown in the last n_months
-            + n_months (number, required) - number of months over which historical data has been collected
-            + on_time_percentage (number, required) - percentage of time this flight has been on time over the samples
-            + cancel_percentage (number, required) - percentage of time this flight has been cancelled over the samples
         + status (object, optional) - latest real time flight status
             + departure (object, required):
                 + scheduled(timestamp, required) - scheduled time of departure